Canada School Psychology Graduate Programs & Degrees

 Types of school psychology masters programs you might consider include the following.

-These and other degree types may vary on an individual basis.
+These and other school psychologist degrees may vary on an individual basis.
 Not all schools may offer every option.
 As such, make sure you follow up with your chosen school for more specific information.

 One consideration when choosing potential programs is the thesis requirement.
-If you are planning to go on and earn your doctorate, choosing school psychology graduate programs program that include a thesis may be an advantage.
+If you are planning to go on and earn your doctorate, choosing masters in school psychology programs that include a thesis may be an advantage.
 On the other hand, if you have no intention of pursuing higher education after the masters level, a program focused on applying your knowledge in the field and gaining practical experience may be a preferable.

-Another important thing to keep in mind is that most programs are likely to include some kind of field experience requirement.
-This could be offered in a few different ways, such as a practicum or a required internship.
 The essential difference between those is that a practicum is field experience offered in conjunction with a course and specific academic expectations, and might include a project.
 An internship, meanwhile, would more closely resemble the day-to-day reality of working as a school psychologist in a professional capacity.
-Each school may handle these experiences a little differently, so make sure you follow up with your programs with any questions.

 For those who wish to earn a doctorate in school psychology, several school psychologist degree types are available, with similarities and subtle distinctions between each.
 These include the following.